Density of Elliptic Curves over Number Fields with Prescribed Torsion Subgroups: Thin sets and Hilbert's Irreducibility Theorem

-In order to apply Theorem~\ref{HIT} for our main theorem, we need to transform and interpret the torsion subgroup problem into the Galois group problem of polynomials associated with torsion points, which we present in the following section.
+To apply Theorem~\ref{thm:HIT} to our main theorem, we need to reformulate the torsion subgroup problem in terms of the Galois group problem of polynomials associated with torsion points, which we present in the following section.